judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-13-diamantina-brazil-travel-guide.markdown

 This architectural style extends beyond the churches of Diamantina to the early colonial estates.
 Though the estates are mostly privately owned and therefore hard to get into, the **churches offer a view into Brazilian colonial style**.

-{% include image.html alt="Diamantina, Minas Gerais, Brazil, Igreja Nossa Senhora do Carmo" file="../assets/images/2017/04/Diamantina-Minas-Gerais-Brazil-Igreja-Nossa-Senhora-do-Carmo.jpg" description=" Diamantina, Minas Gerais, Brazil, Igreja Nossa Senhora do Carmo.
+{% cloudinary /assets/images/2017/04/Diamantina-Minas-Gerais-Brazil-Igreja-Nossa-Senhora-do-Carmo.jpg alt="Diamantina, Minas Gerais, Brazil, Igreja Nossa Senhora do Carmo" description="Diamantina, Minas Gerais, Brazil, Igreja Nossa Senhora do Carmo.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## Adeus